AdaCore/gnatstudio/docs/users_guide/compilation.rst

 .. index:: menu; build --> check semantic

 :menuselection:`Build --> Check semantic`
-  Check the semantic of the current source file.
+  Check the semantics of the current source file.
 Display an error message in the *Messages* window if no file is currently selected.